keinEntwickler/show-room/README.md

 The heart of the repository is the `swift package` called `Features`.
 For simplicity it is only one Package with many `targets`.
 It contains not only features but also independent and encapsulated units which are used by other targets.

-## Swift Package Plugins

-For now we have to do it by our own - especially for [swiftlint](https://github.com/realm/SwiftLint).
+For now we have to do `Swift Package Plugins` by our own - especially for [swiftlint](https://github.com/realm/SwiftLint).

 ## Xcode Cloud